Tyre Nichols' mother says Memphis officers 'brought shame' to their families and the Black community

 "I don't have my baby.
 I'll never have my baby again," Wells said.

 "I do know that he was a good person.
-And that all this -- all the good in Tyre will come out and so that's what keeps me going because I just feel like my son was sent here on assignment," Wells said.
+And that all this -- all the good in Tyre will come out and so that's what keeps me going because I just feel like my son was sent here on assignment from God," Wells said.

 The-CNN-Wire